AlejandroCiuba/PyLing/README.md

 10. Simple Transformer
 11. HuggingFace Classifiers

 If you find any errors or want to contribute to this notebook, just send a pull request!
+This repository is completely free to use and do whatever you want with.